 If you are not yet married, we recommend that you consider a pre-nuptial agreement.
 Whilst these are viewed as rather unromantic and can be difficult to negotiate, they are extremely valuable in the event of your marriage breaking down.
 A court will usually place a lot of weight on a pre-nuptial agreement which was made with expert advice and full information.

-We offer a free initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
+We offer an initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
 Call us today on 0207 936 6329 or complete our Contact Form and we will call you back.

 In addition to specialist solicitors our divorce team also includes a dedicated financial accounting and wealth management team.
 Led by a qualified chartered accountant with more than 20 years experience, our financial team can provide immediate advice at the outset of your matter in relation to the likely scale and nature of your case and advise your solicitor where they should concentrate their efforts.
 At an early stage they can review what documents your ex-spouse as provided, identify where important financial information is missing and help trace hidden assets.
 They can assist with the valuation of business interests, comment on tax issues and how assets can be best used or protected during your divorce.

 We also work also regularly work alongside other professionals, Queen’s counsel, medical professionals, financial advisors, mediators, counsellors and family therapists to support you in the best way possible.